Casa do Frango Shoreditch | Upmarket Peri Peri Chicken

-It’s the sequel to the surprisingly good debut site in Borough, which – when it was announced – sounded basically like a fancy Nandos.
+It’s the Shoreditch sequel to the surprisingly good Casa do Frango London Bridge, which – when it was first announced – sounded basically like a fancy Nandos.
 The name even means ‘chicken house’.
-After it opened however, opinions changed quite radically: the space was casually gorgeous (and an easy contender for the most beautiful restaurant in the neighbourhood), the food was absolutely first rate (Jay Rayner called it “delightful”), and then there was the small matter of the elegant hidden cocktail bar.
+After it opened however, opinions changed quite radically: the space was casually gorgeous (and an easy contender for the most beautiful restaurant in the neighbourhood), the food was absolutely first rate (Jay Rayner called it “delightful”), and then there was the small matter of the elegant hidden cocktail bar, The Green Room.

-A couple of things have changed here.
+A couple of things have changed for Casa do Frango Shoreditch.
 For one, the bar isn’t hidden.
 Quite the opposite, in fact.
 It’s the first thing you see heading into the ground floor.
 And as first impressions go, it’s lovely & light, with an elegantly old fashioned European vibe.
 Then there’s the building itself, which is arranged in a kind of V-shaped hairpin.
 It means that the upper-floor restaurant space seems to emanate out from a single, sofa-clad point.

 Up there too is the kitchen, which is perhaps better described as a gigantic grill with a kitchen wrapped around it.
 On that grill, the star of the show – the chicken – is being torched by charcoal and brushed with their house piri piri blend.
 The supporting cast include the likes of plump chorizo sausages grilled with black olive mayo, a light octopus salad with pickled potatoes, some garlic prawns with white wine, and some African rice punched up with some shards of crispy chicken skin and plantain.